shekohex/wallet/README.md

 ### Usage

-Just run `shekozwallet`, that's it, the wallet will look for `shekozwallet.toml` config file and will load it.
+Just run `shekozwallet`, that's it, the wallet will look for `shekozwallet.json` config file and will load it.
 The wallet is interactive, it will first load and verify the config file, then follow the steps:

 1. Sync your Account, from your QR Hardware wallet.